Vandebron/tech-blog/public/posts/cicd-dagster-user-code.md

 #### How to clean up old repositories

-The above described automation _adds_ new repository, but doesn't take care of the cleanup.
+The above described automation _adds_ new repository, but doesn't take care of old obsolete repos.
 The steps for removing a repo are the same for adding one.
 The exact implementation depends on your situation.
-You might want to automatically remove PR staging respositories after closing a PR.
-We also have a script in place that removes a repository based on a given repository name.
+You might want to automatically remove PR staging repos after closing a PR.
+We also have a script in place that removes a repo based on a given name.

 ### Conclusion